shichao-an/notes/docs/spec/ch2.md

 > The mere act of mapping the environment may help to reveal previously overlooked sources of perturbations.
 The environment may also be modeled as a network of queueing systems, for analytical study.

 WTF?

+p21 on Trade-offs:

+> File system record size and network buffer size: small vs large

+Further reading may be required to understand these trade-offs.